blurstudio/hab/README.md

 The `unset` key stores a list of environment variable names, the rest store a dictionary of environment variable keys and the values to store.

-The `HabitatBase.environment` property shows the final resolved environment variables that will be applied.
+The `HabBase.environment` property shows the final resolved environment variables that will be applied.
 When using a resolved `FlatConfig` object, environment also contains the merger of all environment_config definitions for all `distros`.
 These environment variables will be directly set if there is a value, and unset if the value is blank.
-Habitat doesn't inherit the session/system/user environment variable values with the exception of the `PATH` variable as this would break the system.
+Hab doesn't inherit the session/system/user environment variable values with the exception of the `PATH` variable as this would break the system.
 Like Rez, the first set, prepend or append operation on a variable will replace the existing variable value.